ajinkyakolhe112/0---Year-of-Grand-Mastering-Kaggle---Certifications/README.md

   - Continue coding in pytorch, build code cookbook for experimentation
   - Visualize model internals to understand it better.
 (Didn't do this part last year)
   - Understand maths aspect of neural networks.
 (Didn't do this part last year.)

+## Lessons Learned in 2024
+- Landscape of standard LLM architectures, once memorized, a lot of problems become a lot simpler
+- Projects are the best way to learn.
+Deep Learning is a field of experimentation, not theoratical field.
+That is why projects are the best way to learn.
+- State of the art models require bigger GPUs.
+Free T4 GPU has 16GB of VRAM, can only store 8 Billion parameter model.
+- LLama models are the best models open source AI models, which are as commercial AI models like GPT-4 and Google AI

+## Remaining Study Topics
+- Research Papers on diffusion models & transformer models optimizations
+- Reinforcement Learning
+- Custom Dataset building & fine tuning models
+- Model Optimization

-## NLP - NLP Landscape's two entry paths
+## NLP Study Plan
-- NLP Landscape has two entry points, one slow, long & easier path & other short but steep path
+NLP Landscape's two entry paths.
+One slow, long & easier path & other short but steep path
   - Long & Slow path:   DL Basics -> Simple NN -> CNN -> RNN -> LSTM -> Word2Vec -> Attention -> LLMs
   - Short & Steep path: DL Basics -> **Attention is all you need** -> LLMs
     - Everything in NLP & CV is building on top of this single paper.
 Highest citations, highest used architecture, is most varied kinds of problems.